MollyShelhamer/nlp-03-text-exploration/README.md

 ## Phase 4 Technical Modification
 - In section 9, I changed the visualization category to "cat" instead of "dog."

+## Phase 5 New Problem
+- I changed the corpus

 ## Notes